-- 3.1 Once you have registered with us, you will have access to help and advice from a dedicated computing helpdesk, which you can contact via phone, email or (when available) webchat, the Help Centre and the Library. - 3.2 If you require additional support to use IT equipment because of a disability or additional need or want help or information about using a computer, go to the Help Centre accessibility pages.
+3.1 Once you have registered with us, you will have access to help and advice from a dedicated computing helpdesk, which you can contact via phone, email or (when available) webchat, the Help Centre and the Library.

+- 3.2 If you require additional support to use IT equipment because of a disability or additional need, or want help or information about using a computer, go to the Help Centre accessibility pages.
 There is also an accessibility guide to using a computer for study in the Open University Computing Guide.
-If you require these resources in Alternative Formats please contact us (link). - 3.3 You should be aware of how to take care of your health and safety when you are working on a computer.
+If you require these resources in Alternative Formats, please contact the disability support team. - 3.3 You should be aware of how to take care of your health and safety when you are working on a computer.
 Further information can be found in the 'Using a computer and your wellbeing' section in the Help Centre. - 3.4 Please report content on websites or online services provided by us that you are concerned about by Contacting us.
-If you are concerned about content that appears on social media platforms, please refer to 'the Monitoring and reporting behaviour' section in our Social media policy.
-See also How to report bullying and harassment on social media. - 3.5 Welsh language: you have a right to submit written work in Welsh.
-To assist with this, you are able to request access to Cysill, a Welsh-language spell-checker from the computing helpdesk to request this.
+If you are concerned about content that appears on social media platforms provided by other organisations, please refer to 'the Monitoring and reporting behaviour' section in our Student Social Media policy.
+See our Dignity and Respect policy for information about any form of bullying or harassment at the Open University. - 3.5 You have a right to submit written work in Welsh.
+To assist with this, you can request access to Cysill, a Welsh-language spell-checker from the computing helpdesk to request this.